electricimp/AWSSNS/README.md

 }
 ```

 #### Response Table
 The format of the response table general to all functions

 Parameter		      |       Type     | Description
 --------------------- | -------------- | -----------
-body				  | String         | SNS response in a XML data structure which is received as a string.
+body				  | string         | AWS SNS response in a XML data structure which is received as a string.
-statuscode			  | Integer		   | http status code
+statuscode			  | integer		   | http status code
-headers				  | Table		   | see headers
+headers				  | table		   | see headers

-where `headers` includes
+where `headers` table consists of:

 Parameter		      |       Type     | Description
 --------------------- | -------------- | -----------
-x-amzn-requestid	  | String		   | Amazon request id
+x-amzn-requestid	  | string		   | Amazon request id
-content-type		  | String		   | Content type e.g text/XML
+content-type		  | string		   | Content type e.g text/XML
-date 				  | String		   | The date and time at which response was sent
+date 				  | string		   | The date and time at which response was sent
-content-length		  | String		   | the length of the content
+content-length		  | string		   | the length of the content

 # License